Dental Core Training in London & KSS

 Dental Core Training (DCT) is designed principally for the recent dental graduate, following on from the first year of Dental Foundation Training.

-Across London and KSS London, there are currently 91 posts designated as being DCT year 1 and another 55 designated as DCT year 2, DCT year 3, Academic and pilot 2 year Longitudinal dental foundation programme.
+Across London and KSS London, there are posts designated as being DCT year 1, DCT year 2, DCT year 3, Academic and pilot 2 year Longitudinal dental foundation programme.

 The vast majority of the posts are sited in hospital trusts, although a few are aligned to the salaried dental services or dental public health.
 In the hospital trusts, a large number of the year 1 posts are in one of London’s three dental teaching institutions, whilst the remainder are in District General Hospitals with Oral and Maxillofacial Surgery or Dental departments.